Macy's stores to open on U.S. Thanksgiving for first time

-NEW YORK (Reuters) - Macy’s Inc (M.N) said on Monday that most of its stores will open on the U.S. Thanksgiving Day holiday for the first time in its history, in a sign of how competitive the holiday season is shaping up.
+NEW YORK, Oct 14 (Reuters) - Macy’s Inc said on Monday that most of its stores will open on the U.S. Thanksgiving Day holiday for the first time in its history, in a sign of how competitive the holiday season is shaping up.

 The name of company, which has sponsored New York’s Macy’s Thanksgiving Day parade since 1924, is virtually synonymous with the holiday.